awsdocs/amazon-lumberyard-user-guide/doc_source/waf-commands.md

 **Configure command options**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/waf-commands.html)

 You can set the command options at build time\.
-These options override the values set in the `user_settings.option` file\.
+These options override the values set in the `user_settings.options` file\.
 For more information, see [Project Configurator](waf-user-options-and-settings.md#waf-files-user-settings)\.

 Only modules that support each project configuration are built from the project spec\.
 If a module is defined in the spec that only can be built in debug or profile, building in performance mode excludes that project from compilation\.<a name="build-parameters"></a>